INDIAN COUNTRY PROGRAMS

 - APPLICATION QUALITY- Is the application complete, clear and logical, proofread for spelling, and/or mathematical errors?

-- APPLICANT EXPERIENCE- Does the applicant have experience in the program that is proposed in the application?
-Has the applicant received a previous Montana Indian Language program grant?
+- APPLICANT BUSINESS EXPERIENCE- Does the applicant have experience in the business that is proposed in the application?
+Or does the applicant demonstrate in the application that they have the capacity to endure a business start-up and make sustainable business decisions?

-- USE OF FUNDS- for what will the funds be utilized?
+- USE OF FUNDS- Specifically describe for what the grant funds will be utilized.

 ONCE YOUR APPLICATION HAS BEEN SUBMITTED: